-The Byblos campus is home to 4 separate residence halls: Dorm B, a five-floor building divided into two wings, one for men and one for women, Maatouk Building, for women only, Dorm C, for men only, and Nacouzi Building “sponsored” by LAU.
-Suzy Saba and a team of assistants manage the four dormitories.
+The Byblos campus is home to 3 separate residence halls: Dorm B, a five-floor building divided into two wings, one for men and one for women, Dorm C, for men only, and Nacouzi Building “sponsored” by LAU.
+Suzy Saba and a team of assistants manage the three dormitories.

 - Dorm B, owned and operated by University Housing, is conveniently located, just across the street from the campus main gate.
 Dorm B houses 207 full-time students and offers four types of accommodation.
 Check the difference.

 - Dorm C, owned and operated by University Housing, is off campus just a few minutes’ walk (above Malik’s bookshop).
 Dorm C offers apartment-style living complete with kitchenettes, living/dining rooms, study rooms, lounge facilities and a baby-foot.

 All settings provide comfortable accommodations that meet students’ academic and social needs.
 Wireless internet, cable, and individual air conditioning are available in all rooms.
-The halls also provide cleaning and maintenance services, 24-hour security, kitchen and laundry facilities, lounge facilities equipped with cable TV, DVD player, play station, computers, free internet access, billiard/baby-foot/ping pong table, and vending machines.
+The halls also provide cleaning and maintenance services, 24-hour security, kitchen and laundry facilities, lounge facilities equipped with cable TV, DVD player, play station, computers, free internet access, billiard/baby-foot, and vending machines.
 The common areas (hallways, lounges, common rooms, elevators, and parking lots) are all monitored round-the-clock by CCTVs.
 All the apartments have a living room and a fully equipped kitchenette.
-A free shuttle service is provided between off-campus dormitories and the campus (Maatouk and Dorm C).
+A free shuttle service is provided between Dorm C and the campus.